 r rea ;n-e )

-Over the past 50 years, grassland bird populations have declined markedly in Ontario and across North America.
+Over the past 50 years, the number of grassland birds across North America has decreased by 53%.
 All three species above are

-listed as at risk.
+listed as at risk in Ontario and Canada.
 Because grassland birds build their nests directly on the ground, nests are vulnerable to trampling by livestock, destruction by farm machinery, and exposure to predators after heavy grazing and hay harvesting.

 Bl,o